looooris/drone_delivery/README.md

 ```
 sudo apt install colcon
 ```
+There are no python dependencies required for the project except those above.
+The drone_control_services package provides custom messages and servcies for use within the main drone_delivery package.

 ## Run

 To run, clone this repository into the src folder within your ROS2 workspace.